Saheel-Sarker/Saheel-Sarker/README.md

 -->

 About me

-🔭 I'm currently looking for Full-stack Software Engineer roles.
+🔭 I'm currently looking for Full-stack Software Engineer roles

 👯 I'm looking to collaborate on React/Node.js based projects.

 🌟 Experienced in optimizing microservices architectures and delivering high-performance, scalable web applications.

 📚  Languages and Frameworks